Isabel Durán Giménez-Rico

 Laura de la Parra Fernández

 Laura de la Parra Fernández is Assistant Professor in the Department of English at Universidad Complutense de Madrid.
-Previously, she was Assistant Professor at Universidad de Salamanca and Program Director of the BA in Modern Languages at Nebrija University.
-She obtained her PhD in English from Complutense University of Madrid (Extraordinary Degree Award; "Félix Martín" Best Thesis in American Studies Award) with a dissertation entitled "Against Love: Women, Madness and the State (1939-1954).
-Her doctoral research was fully funded by a Research Fellowship from the Spanish Ministry of Education (FPU-MECD).
-She has been a visiting scholar at Birkbeck College, University of London and Harvard University, with the support of the Spanish Ministry of Education and the Real Colegio Complutense at Harvard.
-Her doctoral dissertation, “Against Love: Women, Madness and the State in Anglo-American Fiction (1939–1954)” deals with the representation of female madness in mid-twentieth century British and American women's literature.
+She is currently the Academic Coordinator of the MA in North American Studies (UCM-UAH).
+Previously, she has held teaching appointments at Universidad de Salamanca and Nebrija University.
+She obtained her PhD in English from Complutense University of Madrid (Extraordinary Degree Award; "Félix Martín" Best Thesis in American Studies Award) with her dissertation, entitled "Against Love: Women, Madness and the State (1939-1954)", which was fully funded by a Research Fellowship from the Spanish Ministry of Education (FPU-MECD).
+She has been a visiting scholar at Birkbeck College, University of London and Harvard University, with the support of the Spanish Ministry of Education and the Real Colegio Complutense at Harvard, and at Project Narrative, Ohio State University, thanks to a Postdoctoral Fulbright Scholarship.
+She's currently working on a monograph about the lyric essay.

-Laura’s main research interests are gender studies, affect theory, experimental women’s writing, 20th and 21st century British and American literature, and the medical humanities.
+Laura’s main research interests are gender studies, affect theory, experimental women’s writing, life writing, 20th and 21st century British and American literature, and the medical humanities.